SCENE 01 / DRONE VIDEOGRAPHY

 What insurance coverage do your drone operations have?

-All operations carry comprehensive liability insurance meeting Czech regulatory requirements (minimum $1M, typically $5M for production work).
-We can provide certificates of insurance for production documentation.
+All operations carry full liability insurance meeting Czech regulatory needs (minimum $1M, mostly $5M for production work).
+We can give certificates of insurance for production records.

 Can drones work alongside other camera platforms?